masterdesky/presentations/cosmology/rotating-universe/script.md

 So far, no one has ever done this.
 Not the cosmological simulations part in general, but the cosmological simulation of a rotating universe.

-And there is a reason for that why no one has done this before.
+And there is a reason for why no one has done this before.
 It is that our general approach or idea about cosmological simulations have not changed since... forever.
 Of course there is a huge variety of cosmological simulations from the past 50 years and they improved tremendously, but the basic idea behind these simulations were always the same.

 How do we even do cosmological simulations?
 1. We start with some initial conditions, which represents some early state of the universe with matter almost uniformly distributed,